creastel/ios-card-transition/README.md

 ```

 ### Custom transition in the Presented view (Optional step)
-You may want to custom you transition by disabling/enabling layout constraints, changing view's alpha, corner radius, ...
-You may also want to disable the card transition at some point for some reasons.
+You may want to customize you transition by disabling/enabling layout constraints, changing view's alpha, corner radius, ...
+You may also want to disable the card transition at some point for some reason.
 You can do so by implementing the following methods.
 You can read the code example to have some ideas.

 ``` swift